 Handball World Men Championship Overview

-Hosted by the International Handball Federation, the Men’s World Handball Championship has seen a total of 27 tournaments over the past 81 years, with 11 national winning titles.
+Hosted by the International Handball Federation, the Men’s World Handball Championship has seen a total of 27 tournaments for over 81 years.
+In this time, there have been 11 national winning titles.
 2017’s match was the 25th, hosted in France in January- with France claiming final victory over Norway 33-26.
 This was an especially exciting event, as championship attendance reached a record-breaking 540,000 spectators with 23 sold-out matches.

 Context and Challenge